19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (c) the person’s performance shall be subject to review by such allied health professional who is registered in the same prescribed allied health profession as that of the person, or by such healthcare professional, as the Council may approve;

-(d) the particular employment or description of employment for the purposes of which he is registered;
+(d) the particular employment or description of employment for the purposes of which the person is registered;

-(e) the particular establishment or description of establishments in which he may practise the prescribed allied health profession;
+(e) the particular establishment or description of establishments in which the person may practise the prescribed allied health profession;

-(f) the particular branch or area of the prescribed allied health profession which he may practise.
+(f) the particular branch or area of the prescribed allied health profession which the person may practise.

 ### Power to amend, vary, rescind, revoke or suspend condition or restriction